Buying or selling? Know who holds the power before you negotiate.

 Which Sarasota-area communities favor buyers most right now?

 The barrier islands.
-Holmes Beach reads 79 of 100 — the most buyer-favorable market on the coast, with 65% of sellers having already cut price — followed by Siesta Key at 73 and Lido Key at 72.
-Across the islands, homes closed 12–14% under original asking.
+Holmes Beach reads 87 of 100 — buyers hold the power, with 60.5% of sellers having already cut price and a 165-day median July sale — followed by Lido Key at 82, and Anna Maria and Bradenton Beach at 76.

 Where do sellers hold the most power on the coast?

-Lakewood Ranch — the firmest market measured, reading 43 of 100 with about two months of supply and homes selling in about 27 days.
-Parrish sellers closed at 94.4% of original ask, the strongest closing ratio on the coast.
+Lakewood Ranch — the firmest market measured, reading 46 of 100 with about 1.8 months of supply and homes selling in about 39 days.
+Parrish sellers closed at 94.8% of original ask, the strongest closing ratio on the coast.

 When is the best time to sell on Florida’s Gulf Coast?